abernier/create-sandbox/README.md

 Command to create a standard CRA, but:
-- with a random name
+- with a random name (if no-one specified)
-- open VScode automatically on it
+- that starts VScode automatically on it
-- choose a random port between `[3000..4000]`
+- that chooses a random port between `[3000..4000]`

 # Usage